ibm-cloud-docs/pattern-customer-managed-watsonx-gen-ai/reference-architecture.md

 This reference architecture summarizes the best practices for watsonx Gen AI Pattern deployment on IBM Cloud.

-Gen AI holds transformative potential, but also raises concerns around trust, security, and compliance.
-A clear understanding of its infrastructure is crucial.

-This reference architecture outlines best practices for deploying secure, single-tenant watsonx customer-managed software on IBM Cloud with Gen AI patterns.

 ## Architecture diagram
 {: #architecture-diagram}